leodutra/waitforselector-js/README.md

 # waitForSelector - js
 Wait for element to appear.
-Similar to waitForSelector from Puppeteer
+Zero dependency, browser-ready and similar to waitForSelector from Puppeteer.